IDMNYU/IdeationPrototyping_LadyK_Spring24/schedule.md

         </ul>
     <li>Do:</li>
     <ul>
+        <li>Read the Letters From The Last Cohort (midterms) found in Slack and write a reflection regarding what you have taken from them regarding your own work.</li>
         <li><a href = "Future_weeklyBrief.md">Future Project</a></li>
          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
     <li><a href ="Time_Management_System.md">Time Management System</a></li>